 Serving a Model Version via SDK

-To serve a model version, you can call serve_traffic()
+To serve a model version, you can call serve_traffic() function from Merlin Python SDK.

 Serving a Model Version via UI